Dapp-Learning-DAO/Dapp-Learning/docs/dao-en.md

 1. Developers who submit more than one PR can participate in the group study;
 2. In principle, the subtask research of the team shall not exceed 3 people, and the team members shall have a clear division of labor and supervise each other;
 3. Front end and graph are optional, White papers and smart contracts are mandatory;
-4. In principle, it needs to be shared once a week, which can be postponed once.
+4. In principle, it needs to be shared once a week, but it can be postponed once.

 Study in groups and show results (reference)：
  White paper/contract/front-end/GRAPH: Deployment, documentation and Rebase video sharing